 Saturday morning he looked at me and said, "Hey, hon, what would you think about stepping down to the half marathon instead?"

 Wait, what?
 Is this the same to deal with life, strap on your helmet, put your chin down, and run FULL SPEED AHEAD guy I've been with for the past 14 years?
 Advocating moderation?
 Advocating "let's know our prudent limits and stay within them"?

-puts on the idea of "Don't train to failure — train to success!"
+But he pointed out that we're not doing this to run a marathon in March 2010, we're doing this so we can be running until we're 100.
+He also reminded me of how much emphasis Pavel puts on the idea of "Don't train to failure — train to success!"
 Pavel says you should always end a workout with something left in the tank and feeling like you could have kept going.
 By that standard, if we cross the half-marathon finish line saying "damn, I could do another one of these right now, no problem!" it should be counted as a success, I guess.